Great Smoky Mountains: Culture and tourism

 The culture of the area is that of southern Appalachia, and previously the Cherokee people.
 Tourism is key to the area's economy, particularly in cities like Pigeon Forge, Gatlinburg, and Cherokee.
 In 2006, the Great Smoky Mountains Heritage Center opened in Townsend with the mission of preserving various aspects of the region's culture.
 The Knoxville Smokies baseball team is named for the mountain range.

 The Great Smoky Mountains are home to The Gatlinburg SkyLift and SkyBridge.

-The SkyBridge is the longest skybridge in the United States, at about 680 feet long.